codeacme17/terminal-chatGPT/README.md

 Use the above command to enter the chat mode to communicate with chatGPT.

 > This command will provide a quick chat mode, and your current chat conversation will not be remembered by chatGPT.
-If you want to continue chatting next time after leaving the terminal, I suggest you use [pattern mode](https://github.com/codeacme17/terminal-chatGPT#-pattern).
+If you want to continue chatting next time after leaving the terminal, I suggest you use `Pattern` mode.

 #### chat commands